chengwanru/AgentEvolver/games/README.md

 The AgentEvolver Game Arena is designed to be extensible and customizable.
 You can:

-- **Develop custom agents** - Implement your own agent logic, strategies, and reasoning capabilities
+- **Develop custom agents** - Implement your own agent logic, strategies, and reasoning capabilities.
+Reference `games/agents/thinking_react_agent.py` and configure via `agent_config.type` in YAML.
-- **Design memory systems** - Build memory architectures that help agents remember game history, player behaviors, and strategic patterns
+- **Design memory systems** - Build memory architectures that help agents remember game history, player behaviors, and strategic patterns.
+Configure via `agent_config.kwargs.memory` in YAML.
+- **Design formatter systems** - Create formatters for message formatting and token management.
+Configure via `agent_config.kwargs.formatter` in YAML.
-- **Train models** - Use the provided training pipeline to fine-tune models for specific roles, strategies, or game scenarios
+- **Train models** - Use the provided training pipeline to fine-tune models for specific roles, strategies, or game scenarios.

+See `games/games/avalon/configs/default_config.yaml` and `games/games/diplomacy/configs/default_config.yaml` for detailed configuration examples.

 Now, try anything you want.
 Build your own agents, memories, or models.
 And one day, let's see them meet — and compete — in the arena.